davidrule369/x64DbgMCPServer/README.md

 # X64Dbg MCP Server
-x64Dbg MCP Server
-This project is a starting point for building an MCP (Memory Command Protocol) server plugin for x64dbg using C# on the classic Windows-only .NET Framework platform (No ASP.NET Core hosting required).
+This project is a starting point for building an MCP (Memory Command Protocol) server plugin for x96/x64/x32dbg using C# on the classic Windows-only .NET Framework platform (No ASP.NET Core hosting required).

-The plugin acts as a lightweight HTTP interface into x64dbg, allowing you to send structured commands to inspect memory, disassemble, query registers, manipulate labels/comments, and more—all remotely and programmatically.
-It’s especially useful for driving x64dbg from external tools or automating analysis workflows using an LLM MCP client.
+The plugin acts as a lightweight HTTP interface bridge between an MCP client and the debugger, allowing you to have an LLM MCP client interactively send commands to inspect memory, disassemble, query registers, manipulate labels/comments, and more—all remotely and programmatically.

 On top of essential bindings to the x64dbg debugger engine, this template offers a clean project structure, a built-in command system, and a simple HTTP listener that exposes your commands through a text-based API.
-The design encourages rapid development and quick testing through real-time plugin reloading.

 ## Features
 ✅ Self-hosted HTTP command interface (no ASP.NET Core required)